wamutech/wamu-spec/docs/specification.md

 ### 13.1.
 Share recovery with a surviving quorum of honest parties {#share-recovery-quorum}

-If a quorum of honest parties survives the disastrous event, share recovery can be accomplished based on peer-to-peer decentralized identity verification.
+If a quorum of honest parties survives the disastrous event, share recovery can be accomplished based on peer-to-peer decentralized identity authentication.

 Share recovery for a party $P_i$ with associated decentralized identity $I_i$ with address $pk_i$ and secret key $sk_i$ proceeds as follows: